electric-sql/electric/README.md

 # ElectricSQL (@next)

-Postgres Sync for modern apps.
+Postgres sync for modern apps.

 ## Getting Started

-1. Install the TypeScript client and React integrations `npm install @electric-sql/next @electric-sql/react-next`
+1. Install the TypeScript client and React integrations `npm install @electric-sql/next @electric-sql/react`

 2. Run Docker Compose similar to the following to setup Postgres and Electric